stayradiated/jandal/README.md

 - Use the `socket` namespace instead of `Jandal` for handling callbacks.
 - Make `serialize` and `parse` private methods of a Jandal instance.
 - Make `namespaces` and `callbacks` private properties of a Jandal instance.
+- Fix bug where Jandal would crash if a callback is called more than once
+- Make `Room.prototype.join` and `Room.prototype.leave` private.
+- Fix bug where a socket could be added to the same room twice